brandon-nx/EducationalQuiz/README.md

-# EducationalQuiz
+# Educational Quiz System
- Introducing "EducationalQuiz": Your Interactive Learning Companion  Discover a new era of interactive learning with EducationalQuiz!
-As an educator, easily create and customize quizzes to engage your students.
-Meanwhile, students can immerse themselves in knowledge by answering quizzes in a fun and dynamic way.
-Join us in making learning an exciting adventure with EducationalQuiz!
+The Educational Quiz System is an interactive platform designed to facilitate learning through quizzes.
+It allows educators to create, manage, and deploy quizzes on various subjects, while providing students with an engaging way to test their knowledge and track their progress

 1. Download XAMPP from https://www.apachefriends.org/
 2. Open XAMPP Control Panel
 3. Start "Apache" and "MySQL"
 4. Download the entire file in this github repository as zip file
 5. Unzip the files and move it to xampp > htdocs.
-6. Import "EducationalQuiz.sql" into one of the database and rename it as "educationquiz"
+6. Import "EducationalQuiz.sql" into one of the database and rename it as "onlinequiz"
-7. Insert "http://localhost/EducationalQuiz/sourcefile/signup.php" into your browser
+7. Insert "http://localhost/EducationalQuiz/sourcefile/login.php" into your browser
 8. Enjoy while using the system !!!